Table of Contents

-2.2.
+16.2.2.
 Calendar.
 The Senior Director or designee will meet with Union representatives during the time the calendar is being developed to discuss options.
 The dates for all ongoing programs such as IEP, AEP, Downtown programs and A-IEP shall be published at least one (1) year in advance and shall be based on the University’s academic calendar.
 The dates for new or International Specialized Programs shall be communicated as far in advance as possible.

 220.127.116.11.
 Program Date Changes.
-Changes in program dates for the IEP, AEP, Downtown programs and A-IEP shall be communicated to the impacted Extension Lecturers with at least two (2) weeks of advanced notice prior to the change and after the Supervising Director has met with Union representatives to work on the changed dates.
+Changes in program dates for the IEP, AEP, Downtown programs and A-IEP shall be communicated to the impacted Extension Lecturers with at least two (2) weeks of advance notice prior to the change and after the Supervising Director has met with Union representatives to work on the changed dates.
 Management will consider an alternative proposal to a calendar change if submitted in a timely manner.

-2.2.2.
+18.104.22.168.
 Class Schedules.
 If scheduling of classes within a program needs to be altered for reasons other than a change in enrollment or availability of classroom space, such changes shall be communicated to the impacted Extension Lecturers with at least two (2) weeks of advanced notice prior to the change.

+16.3.
+Class Size.
 IELP is committed to maintaining appropriate class sizes while maintaining financial self-sustainability.
 Supervising Directors will endeavor to keep class size at 18 or fewer students.
 Acceptable reasons for an overload are:

 - A split into two (2) sections is not possible due to lack of classroom space or a qualified teacher.